TheLuckyCoder/Emerald-Mod-PE/README.md

 # Emerald-Mod-PE

-Do not use this code without permission
+Do not use this code without permission!

 Copyright © 2016-2017 The Lucky Coder